 Laura Wise is a Research Analyst for the DFID funded Political Settlements Research Programme.
-Her primary responsibility is developing the the Peace Agreements Access Tool (PA-X), as part of the programme's Peace Processes project team and Negotiating Peace research theme.
+Her primary role is developing the the Peace Agreements Access Tool (PA-X), as part of the programme's Peace Processes project team and Negotiating Peace research theme.
 She is also a researcher for the UN Women project 'Enhancing Women’s Leadership for Sustainable Peace in Fragile Contexts in the MENA Region', focussing in particular on gender and territorial power-sharing.

 She holds a BSc Econ in International Politics and the Third World from Aberystwyth University and an MA in Comparative Ethnic Conflict from Queen's University Belfast.
-She has previously been awarded a three-year entrance scholarship and the 2011/2012 International Politics Finalists' Dissertation Prize by Aberystwyth University, an Emily Sarah Montgomery Travel Scholarship by Queen's University Belfast, a JoinEU-SEE Penta Scholarship by the Erasmus Mundus Action 2 Programme and three Early Career Researcher support grants from Edinburgh Law School.
+She has previously been awarded a three-year entrance scholarship and the 2011/2012 International Politics Finalists' Dissertation Prize by Aberystwyth University, an Emily Sarah Montgomery Travel Scholarship by Queen's University Belfast, a JoinEU-SEE Penta Scholarship by the Erasmus Mundus Action 2 Programme and several Early Career Researcher support grants from Edinburgh Law School.

 Laura is currently a member of the Political Studies Association Ethnopolitics Specialist Group, Edinburgh University's Cultures of Peace and Violence Network, and the Edinburgh Law School Equality and Diversity committee.

 Current Research Interests